andyatkinson/anchor_migrations/README.md

 ```

 ## Example ORM (Active Record) Migration
-This Rails migration was generated from the SQL above.
+This Rails migration was generated from the Anchor Migration SQL file above.

-This example was generated after enabling Strong Migrations, a configuration option.
+For this example, Strong Migrations is used, so the `safety_assured` block it expects is added to the Rails migration.
 ```rb
 #
 # ################################################